đź’”

 The Anti-Repair Design

-• Even professional repair shops struggle with this model
+• Even repair shops struggle with this model

-• My attempt to salvage just the LED backlight resulted in a cracked (previously working) screen
+• My attempt to salvage the backlight cracked a previously working screen

-If you’re sourcing parts from a MacBook Air Early 2015, treat the display as a single unit.
-Don’t try to be a hero—I learned that lesson the hard way.
+If youre sourcing parts from a MacBook Air Early 2015, treat the display as one piece.
+Dont try to separate the layers.
+I learned that lesson the expensive way.

 Visual Evidence

-Cracked LCD Panel Figure 1: The inevitable result of attempting to separate the layers.
+Cracked LCD Panel The inevitable result of trying to separate the layers.

-Internal damage Figure 2: The pressure required to separate the bezel destroys the LCD matrix.
+Internal damage The pressure needed to separate the bezel destroys the LCD matrix.

-Diffuser Layers Figure 4: The diffuser sheets sorted out.
-Useful for other projects, but expensive scrap.
+Diffuser Layers The diffuser sheets sorted out.
+Useful for other projects.
+Expensive scrap.